 Create an email address for the user

 If you can, create an email address for the user you want to add.
-This will allow them to receive all the platform’s notifications, and ensure the best experience for the user when using the platform.
+This allows them to receive all the platform’s notifications, and ensures the best experience for the user when using the platform.

 Although this is our first recommendation, we are aware that it has a cost on your side.

 Create an email address alias

 If you can’t create a real email address for the user you want to add, we suggest using an email alias.